Drug companies avert landmark opioids trial as talks on US$48 billion settlement set to resume

 Israel-based Teva said it was paying US$20 million in cash and will contribute US$25 million worth of Suboxone, an opioid addiction treatment.

-Teva, the world's largest maker of generic drugs, said it will makes its contribution over three years.
+Teva, the world's largest maker of generic drugs, said it will make its contribution over three years.

 The companies have been accused of fueling a nationwide opioid crisis.
 Some 400,000 U.S. overdose deaths between 1997 and 2017 were linked to opioids, according to government data.